ntunlplab/AMDRD/README.md

 relation_identification/: Contains code for ADU relation identification.

-data/: Holds publicly available datasets from other research teams used in this study.
+data/: Please download the LREC_dataset and place it in this folder

 ## Requirements
 Make sure you have the following dependencies installed: